Abiogenesis: Nucleobases

 Nucleobases, such as guanine and adenine, can be synthesized from simple carbon and nitrogen sources, such as hydrogen cyanide (HCN) and ammonia.
-On early Earth, HCN has been shown in modelling experiments to have likely been supplied via photochemical production in transient, highly reducing atmospheres (see Prebiotic atmosphere) following major impacts.
-Formamide, produced by the reaction of water and HCN, is ubiquitous and produces all four ribonucleotides when warmed with terrestrial minerals.
-It can be concentrated by the evaporation of water.
-HCN is poisonous only to aerobic organisms, which did not exist during the earliest phases of life's origin.
-It can contribute to chemical processes such as the synthesis of the amino acid glycine.
+On early Earth, HCN was likely supplied via photochemical production in a transient, highly reducing atmosphere after major impacts.
+Formamide, from the reaction of water and HCN, produces all four ribonucleotides when warmed with terrestrial minerals.
+HCN can contribute to chemical processes such as the synthesis of the amino acid glycine.

-DNA and RNA components including uracil, cytosine and thymine can be synthesized under outer space conditions, using starting chemicals such as pyrimidine found in meteorites.
-Pyrimidine may have been formed in red giant stars, in interstellar dust and gas clouds, or may have been synthesized on Earth via precursors such as cyanoacetylene and other intermediates made available following early asteroid impacts.
+DNA and RNA components including uracil, cytosine and thymine can be synthesized under outer space conditions, using starting chemicals such as pyrimidine from meteorites.
+Pyrimidine may have formed in red giant stars, interstellar dust, or gas clouds, or on Earth via precursors such as cyanoacetylene following asteroid impacts.
 All four RNA-bases may be synthesized from formamide in high-energy density events like extraterrestrial impacts.
 Several ribonucleotides for RNA formation have been synthesized in a laboratory environment which replicates prebiotic conditions via autocatalytic formose reaction.

 Other pathways for synthesizing bases from inorganic materials have been reported.
 Freezing temperatures assist the synthesis of purines, by concentrating key precursors such as HCN.
 However, while adenine and guanine require freezing conditions, cytosine and uracil may require boiling temperatures.
 Seven amino acids and eleven types of nucleobases formed in ice when ammonia and cyanide were left in a freezer for 25 years.
 S-triazines (alternative nucleobases), pyrimidines including cytosine and uracil, and adenine can be synthesized by subjecting a urea solution to freeze-thaw cycles under a reductive atmosphere with spark discharges.
-The unusual speed of these low-temperature reactions is due to eutectic freezing, which crowds impurities in microscopic pockets of liquid within the ice.
+These low-temperature reactions proceed rapidly due to eutectic freezing, which crowds impurities in microscopic pockets of liquid within the ice.